Actively Recruiting

 - Current smokers

-- Use of ACE inhibitors or Angiotensin II receptor blockers (ARBs)
+- Patients on ACE inhibitors or Angiotensin II receptor blockers (ARBs)

-- Abnormal pulmonary function tests since cough began
+- Abnormal pulmonary function testing (PFTs) since start of the cough

 - Abnormal chest X-ray within past 6 months